PUT ON THE WHOLE ARMOUR OF GOD (Part 2)

 “Therefore take up the whole armor of God, that you may be able to withstand in the evil day, and having done all, to stand.”
-(Ephesians 6:13 NKJV).
+(Ephesians 6:13 NKJV)

 You can only gain victory over the devil through Jesus Christ!

-The Scripture states: “But thanks be to God, who gives us the victory through our Lord Jesus Christ.”
+Paul testifies, “But thanks be to God, who gives us the victory through our Lord Jesus Christ.”
 (1 Cor.
 15:57 NKJV).

 In the first part of this piece we began to examine the whole or full armour of God (listed by Paul in the book of Ephesians 6:13-17) prepared for the believers to take up, put on, or wield so as to appropriate, enforce, defend, demonstrate or manifest the victory they already have through the death of Jesus Christ on the cross.